Publications

 During this time, I was involved in managing back-end and front-end operations for analytics initiatives across the Performance Analysis, Sports Science and Recruitment Departments.
 I delivered frequent RMarkdown & PDF reports and deployed RShiny & Tableau dashboards acorss all of these departments.

 In addition, I investigated the relationship between Rest Defence and Counterpressing (1.
-Counterpressing in Football), aswell as developed machine learning methods to analyse passing events (2.
-Modelling Passing in Football).
+Counterpressing in Football); developed machine learning methods to analyse passing events (2.
+Modelling Passing in Football); used a semi-supervised machine learning method to characterise pressing roles in football (3.
+Defining Pressing Roles in Football); applied pass models to demonstrate their applications within a professional football environment (4.
+Applying an Expected Pass Turnovers Model to Inform Pressing Strategies in Professional Football)

 πŸ“š Publications & Research